koichiro-kamide/Few-shotHAAD/README.md

 ## Installation :construction_worker:
 ### 1. Create conda environment
 ```bash
 conda create -n haad python=3.8
 conda activate haad
 conda install pytorch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2 cudatoolkit=10.1 -c pytorch
 pip install -r requirements.txt
 ```
 The code was tested on **Python 3.8** and **PyTorch 1.7.1**.

 ### 2. Download the dataset
-**For all the datasets, be sure to read and follow their license agreements, and cite them accordingly.**
+**Important:** For the HumanAct12 dataset, please read and follow their license agreements and cite them accordingly.

-For reproducibility, we use the **post-processed HumanAct12 SMPL pose file** provided by the ACTOR project:
+For reproducibility, we use the **post-processed HumanAct12 file** provided by the ACTOR project:
 - humanact12poses.pkl
 We do not redistribute the dataset in this repository.
 Please download it from the ACTOR dataset page and place it as follows:
 - ACTOR dataset page: https://github.com/Mathux/ACTOR/blob/master/DATASETS.md
 - Place the downloaded file here: